 The Medical University of South Carolina is one of the top twenty busiest transplant centers in the country with over two hundred renal transplants in the last year and a very active pancreas transplant program.
 Our center’s outcomes are among the best in the nation.
-The transplant nephrology division includes five faculty members and three mid-level practitioners with robust support from transplant surgery, pharmacy, and infectious diseases.
+The section of transplant nephrology includes four full-time faculty members and two mid-level practitioners with robust support from transplant surgery, pharmacy, and infectious diseases.

-We offer two one-year renal transplant nephrology fellowship positions.
+We offer one to two one-year renal transplant nephrology fellowship positions.
 Applicants must be in good standing or have completed a two year ACGME-accredited nephrology fellowship.
-Our fellowship is designed to meet the United Network of Organ Sharing, American Society of Transplantation (AST), and the American Society of Nephrology criteria for certification as a transplant physician and to be eligible to qualify to be a medical director.
-Our goal is to produce both an excellent clinician and scientist who is well qualified for a career in transplant nephrology.
+Our fellowship is designed to meet the United Network of Organ Sharing, American Society of Transplantation (AST), and the American Society of Nephrology criteria for certification as a transplant physician and to be eligible to qualify to be a transplant program medical director.
+Our goal is to produce both an excellent clinician and scientist who is well-qualified for a career in transplant nephrology.
 Our graduates have moved on to desireable positions, mostly in academi institutions.

 The following are requirements for completion of the Transplant Nephrology Fellowship:

 1. Each fellow’s training must be completed within 12 continuous months.
 A minimum of six months of training must be performed in inpatient clinical service and the remaining training period should be designed to gain experience in tissue typing, experience on another organ transplant service and exposure to transplant pathology.
 The fellows should also be involved in an activity that provides experience in transplant related scholarship.
 Examples of this include, but are not limited to performing research, writing up case reports, and drafting reviews or chapters.